-- Be properly seated.

-- Latch side nets and fasten seat belts.

-- Wear appropriate riding gear.
-(Refer to RIDING GEAR.)
+- Be properly seated. - Latch both side nets or close the full doors and fasten seat belt. - Wear appropriate riding gear.
+(Refer to RIDING GEAR).

 Riding Gear

 It is important that the operator and passengers always wears appropriate protective clothing and apparel, including: